AFDWang/Hetu-Galvatron/galvatron/models/README.md

 ### Cluster Size & Memory Constraint
 Galvatron can perform searching over multiple nodes with same number of GPUs.
 Users should set `num_nodes`, `num_gpus_per_node` and `memory_constraint` (memory budget for each GPU).

-### Batch Size
+### Batch Size & Chunk
 For batch size controlling, the searching process starts from `min_bsz` and ends at `max_bsz`, with a scale of `bsz_scale`.
 Users can also set `settle_bsz` to find the optimal strategy when batch size is `settle_bsz`.
+Additionally, users can configure `settle_chunk` to determine the optimal strategy for a chunk size of `settle_chunk`.

 ### Parallelism Search Space
-Galvatron incorporates five parallelism dimensions in search space (`dp` for data parallel, `sdp` for sharded data parallel, `tp` for tensor parallel, `pp` for pipeline parallel, and `ckpt` for activation checkpointing).
+Galvatron incorporates five parallelism dimensions in search space (`dp` for data parallel, `sdp` for sharded data parallel, `tp&vtp` for tensor parallel, `pp` for pipeline parallel, and `ckpt` for activation checkpointing).
 Users can use pre-defined search space (`full` for layerwise optimization over all parallelism dimensions introduced in Galvatron, `3d` for model-wise optimization over `(dp,tp,pp)`, and other options for layerwise optimization over the corresponding combination of dimensions).
 Users can disable any parallelism dimension by set `disable_*` to `1`.

 Please refer to ```galvatron_search_args``` in [arguments.py](../core/arguments.py) for the full list of searching arguments.

+### Other Searching Arguments

+Set `sequence-parallel` to account for the `Megatron-TP-SP` method when building the cost model.

+Set `fine_grained_mode` to `0` / `1`(default:`1`) to disable/enable fine-grained parallel strategy and search.
+For the former, the search engine will find a global parallel strategy, meaning the same parallel strategy is applied to all layers.
+For the latter, it refers to the standard fine-grained parallel strategy search.

+Set `computation_mode` to `linear` / `curve` (default:`linear`) to determine the estimation method for computation time when building a cost model, `linear` indicates that computation time increases proportionally with batch size.
+In contrast, `curve` suggests that computation time grows linearly with batch size.
+Specifically, we will use an $\alpha-\beta$ model to fit a linear function based on the profiled data.
+To ensure accuracy, when using `curve`, we require profile results for 8 different batch sizes for the same layer type.

 ## Training with Galvatron